 - Upgraded-tier packages like Email Plus and Pro bring in more triggers, some of which are transactional emails.

-This amount of email automation is sufficient for the majority of nonprofits, advisors, and local orgs.
+This level of email automation is sufficient for most nonprofits, advisors, and local orgs.

 When Advanced Automation Is Overkill (and When It Pays Off)